Selena ¡Vive!: Ratings

 The special achieved a 35.9 Nielsen rating across the United States under its "Hispanic Television Index" rating, with 3.9 million viewers estimated to watch it live, and at the time was the largest-viewed special in the Spanish language in the history of American television.
 The special also topped the Nielsen ratings in several markets among viewers 18-34 outside the HTI, against a season 4 episode of Fox's American Idol.

 Album

 The tribute concert was followed up with the release of the album of the performance, released on May 10, 2005.
-Though it did not include many of the songs performed, it does include many of the highlights.